 - the acknowledgment of the difficulties of the Diocese or the Institute to provide for the payment of tuition fees.

-Only for PhD students.
-In addition to the letters referred to in points a and b, a notice letter of the Moderator of the thesis, delivered in a sealed envelope or sent by email to the Rector's Delegate for the Scholarships Office, in which it is testified the status of the thesis, whether the student is still conducting a search or began the drafting stage, if it is possible to make predictions about the end of his doctoral work.
+C. Only for PhD students.
+In addition to the Points a and b, a notice letter of the Moderator of the thesis, delivered in a sealed envelope or sent by email to the Rector's Delegate for the Scholarships Office, in which it is testified the status of the thesis, whether the student is still conducting a search or began the drafting stage, if it is possible to make predictions about the end of his doctoral work.